nwaiwujohn/ngws-node-backend-master/README.md

 # NGWS Backend

-Backend for the XXX seed
+Backend for the NGWS seed

 ### Setup
 Install nodejs and mysql.